wmo-im/wis2box/docs/source/user/setup.rst

   :alt: wis2box webapp dataset editor page, validate form

 Each dataset is associated with data-mappings plugins that transform the data from the input source format before the data is published.
-If you are using the pre-defined dataset types for "synop" and "temp" data, the data mappings plugins will be pre-defined for you.
+If you are using the predefined dataset types for "synop", "temp", or CAP alert data, the data mappings plugins will be predefined for you.
 Otherwise, you will need to define the data mappings plugins for your dataset.

 Finally, click "submit" to publish the dataset: